ssp21/ssp21-spec/ssp21.md

 * **HMAC-SHA256-16** - Cleartext user data with the authentication tag set to HMAC-SHA256 truncated to the leftmost 16 bytes.

-##### Handshake Security Mode
+##### Trust Mode

-The *Handshake Security Mode* enumeration specifies how the initiator and responder authenticate each other.
-Each mode shall interpret certain fields in the handshake messages in different ways.
+The *Trust Mode* enumeration specifies how the initiator and responder derive session keys.
+Each mode interprets certain fields in the handshake messages in different ways.

 ```
-enum HandshakeSecurityMode {
+enum Trust Mode {
     SHARED_SECRET : 0
     PRESHARED_DH_KEYS : 1
     ICF_CHAIN : 2